devetry/skills-front-end/studios/mario/5/README.md

 Now go ahead and complete the following tasks:

 1. Fill out the `checkForErrors` function.
 It should return an error message if the given `heightStr` value is the empty string, not a number, less than 1, or more than 100.
 If there are no errors, return `null`.
+This piece is difficult to test by itself, because we haven't wired up the inputs or events yet.
+So, fire up the developer console, and try calling the function interactively.
+Does it do the right thing for `checkForErrors('0')`, `checkForErrors('10')`, `checkForErrors('')`, `checkForErrors('fifteen')`?
+Are there any other examples you can think of that would make good test cases?

 2. Since the error message from `checkForErrors` is being set in `clearAndRedraw` as `this.error`, it's available in our template.
 Use the double curly braces (`{{ }}`) to show the error message.
 Hint: you won't need to refer to `this`, the template assumes that's where your data is stored.